dipdup-io/stone-packaging/docs/pages/advanced/starknet.md

 Before deploying make sure you prefunded your account.

-> [!NOTE]
-> You may need to append one or two 0s in front of the address (Ex: 0x12345, 0x012345), for the faucet to validate the wallet.
+**NOTE:** You may need to append one or two 0s in front of the address (Ex: 0x12345, 0x012345), for the faucet to validate the wallet.

 [Deploy Account](https://foundry-rs.github.io/starknet-foundry/appendix/sncast/account/deploy.html)